flybywiresim/docs/docs/pilots-corner/a380x/a380x-advanced-guides/oans-btv.md

 # Onboard Airport Navigation System (OANS) & Brake To Vacate (BTV)

-Both the OANS (also known as Airport Navigation Function on the A350) and BTV add a high operational benefit to the A380, without them operations with optimal turnaround times and navigation on complex airports would be hardly possible.
+Both the OANS (also known as Airport Navigation Function on the A350) and BTV add a high operational benefit to the A380, simplyfing navigation on complex airports and allowing optimal turnaround times.

 This advanced guide introduces the basic operation of the airport navigation function, the approaching runway advisory as well as setup and operation of BTV.